EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 EOR
 ```

-Now, I can't show you a simple script which demonstrate this and
+Now, I can't show you a simple script which demonstrates this and
 you'll have to take my word for it (we can't go through the
 installation process for a demo).
 Interchange is old, and it shows its
 years, but it is actively maintained.
 It lacks many of the Mojo's